iambhaskarkulkarni/test-jenkins/README.md

 # test-jenkins
-This Reposiroty only for the testing purpose
+This Reposiroty only for the testing purpoTt